Barbie & the Diamond Castle: Plot

-After running out of provisions, Alexa begins to lose heart.
-They arrive at a nearby mansion and are greeted by its gracious hosts who, hypnotized by Lydia, tell them that they are the mansion's prophesied owners.
-Taken in by its luxuries, Alexa suggests abandoning their quest and living in the mansion, but Liana insists on helping Melody, driving them apart.
-Liana and Melody leave and Alexa angrily takes off her necklace, whereupon she is abducted and hypnotized by Lydia.
-Liana is captured by Slyder and her hands are tied up by ropes.
-Alexa is ordered to leap off a ledge if Melody does not give her the castle's location.
-Melody agrees, to save Liana and Alexa, but Slyder unties Liana and knocks them off the ledge anyway.
-Liana manages to hang on to the ledge and Alexa.
-Liana returns Alexa's necklace and breaks Lydia's spell.
+Liana and Alexa arrive at a mansion and are greeted by its hosts who, hypnotized by Lydia, tell them that they are the mansion's prophesied owners.
+Alexa suggests abandoning their quest and remaining in the mansion, causing her and Liana to argue.
+Liana and Melody leave and Alexa angrily takes off her necklace, whereupon she is captured and hypnotized by Lydia.
+Liana and Melody are abducted by Slyder.
+Alexa is ordered to leap off a ledge if Melody does not surrender the castle's key.
+Melody agrees, to save her and Liana; but as she and Lydia leave, Slyder knocks them off the ledge anyway.
+Liana manages to hang on to the ledge and Alexa, before returning Alexa's necklace and breaking Lydia's spell.

-After making amends, Liana and Alexa are rescued by the boys, who go with them to the Diamond Castle's location.
-While Slyder is distracted by the twins, Lydia creates a whirlpool and orders them to walk in and drown, but Liana manages to grab her flute.
-Lydia demands its return, threatening to break the mirror, but Melody shatters the mirror from inside to stop her.
+After reconciling, Liana and Alexa reunite with the twins and go after Lydia.
+While the twins distract Slyder, Lydia creates a whirlpool and orders the girls to drown themselves; they feign being hypnotized, enabling Liana to grab Lydia’s flute.
+Lydia threatens to break the mirror, but Melody shatters it from within to stop her.
 The mirror is thrown into the whirlpool but is saved by Sparkles and Lily.
-When Lydia's flute drops in the water, she wades in to get it, but the flute, waterlogged, backfires and Lydia seemingly disappears.
+When Lydia's flute drops in the water, she wades in to get it; but the waterlogged flute backfires and Lydia seemingly disappears.

-Thinking the Diamond Castle can bring Melody back, the girls realize that Melody's song is the key.
+Thinking the Diamond Castle can bring Melody back, the girls realize that the song Melody taught them is the key.
 They sing together and the Diamond Castle reappears.
 Stepping inside, Liana and Alexa are magically given new dresses and Melody is freed from the mirror.
 The girls enter the music room, but Lydia returns with Slyder.
 The three of them play the Muses' instruments and sing together, overpowering Lydia and turning her and Slyder to stone.
-The other Muses are freed and Lydia's spells are finally undone.

-Liana and Alexa are then crowned princesses of music and Melody finally becomes a Muse.
-Melody invites them to live in the castle, but they choose instead to return to their old life with their new pets, with the Muses giving the two magic seeds which can blossom instantly into golden flowers.
+The other Muses are freed and Lydia's spells are all undone.
+Liana and Alexa are crowned princesses of music and Melody becomes a Muse.
+Melody invites them to live in the castle, but they choose instead to return to their old life with their new pets.
+The Muses give the girls magic seeds that restore their garden, and Jeremy and Ian become musicians.

-As the story ends, Stacie realizes nothing can break true friendship and goes to apologize to Courtney; Barbie and Teresa resume playing music together, happily.
+Back to the present, Stacie goes to apologize to Courtney while Barbie and Teresa happily resume playing music.